logiclynxAJ/bmi_calculator/README.md

 ## Features

-- Cross platform
+- Cross-platform compatibility
-- Supports different metric systems e.g. cms and inches for Height
+- Support for different metric systems (e.g., centimeters and inches) for height measurement
-- Shows graphical representation of the score as well a brief summary
+- Graphical representation of the BMI score
+- Brief summary accompanying the graphical representation
-- A short article on What is BMI and to use a BMI score
+- Inclusion of a short article explaining BMI and its usage

 ## Run Locally